benwiz/graphics/README.md

 ## Things to remember

 - For a while, do my best to not create a custom template.
-Focus on the content.
+Focus on the content... or maybe not.

 ## To Do